ucb-bar/chipyard/docs/Customization/IOBinders.rst

    :end-before: DOC include end: IOBinders

-This special key solves the problem of duplicating test-harnesses for each different ``Top`` type.
+This special key solves the problem of duplicating test-harnesses for each different ``System`` type.

 You could just as well create a custom harness module that attaches IOs explicitly.
-Instead, the IOBinders key provides a map from Scala traits to attachment behaviors.
+Instead, the ``IOBinders`` key provides a map from Scala traits to attachment behaviors.

-For example, the ``WithSimAXIMemTiedOff`` IOBinder specifies that any ``Top`` which matches ``CanHaveMasterAXI4MemPortModuleImp`` will have a ``SimAXIMem`` connected.
+For example, the ``WithSimAXIMemTiedOff`` IOBinder specifies that any ``System`` which matches ``CanHaveMasterAXI4MemPortModuleImp`` will have a ``SimAXIMem`` connected.

 .. literalinclude:: ../../generators/chipyard/src/main/scala/IOBinders.scala
    :language: scala